Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Experiments

 We identify for each neural network a ZCP, an IPM, and a CP using the calibration data and considering $n_{\mathrm{out}}=0,...,5$ outliers.
 For each predictor $s$, we compute \begin{itemize} \item its coverage $\hat{\eta}_s$ over the test set $\mathcal{M}_{\mathrm{test}}$, i.e, the percentage of test data points that are contained in the respective prediction sets:

-where $n_{\mathrm{test}}$ is the number of data points in $\mathcal{M}_{\mathrm{test}}$, and \item its conservatism $\hat{c}_s$ over the test set $\mathcal{M}_{\mathrm{test}}$, which is evaluated using the average volume of the prediction sets for $n_{\mathrm{y}}\leq5$:
+where $n_{\mathrm{test}}$ is the number of data points in $\mathcal{M}_{\mathrm{test}}$, and \item its conservatism $\hat{c}_s$ over the test set $\mathcal{M}_{\mathrm{test}}$, which is evaluated using the average volume of the prediction sets for $\ny\leq5$:

-where $V(\mathcal{Y}_{s}(x^{(m)}))$ computes the volume of the set $\mathcal{Y}_{s}(x^{(m)})$.
-Since the computation of the exact volume becomes computationally expensive for high-dimensional zonotopes, we evaluate the conservatism of a predictor for $n_{\mathrm{y}}>5$ with
+where $V(\mathcal{Y}_{s}(x))$ computes the volume of the set $\mathcal{Y}_{s}(x)$.
+Since the computation of the exact volume becomes computationally expensive for high-dimensional zonotopes, we evaluate the conservatism of a predictor for $\ny>5$ with

-where $V_i(\mathcal{Y}_{s}(x^{(m)}))$ computes the volume of the set $\mathcal{Y}_{s}(x^{(m)})$ projected onto the dimensions $\{3i+1,3i+2,3i+3\}$. \end{itemize} For each dataset and predictor, we report the average coverage and conservatism across 30 trained networks, along with their 95\% bootstrap confidence intervals, as shown in \cref{fig:uq}.
+where $V_i(\mathcal{Y}_{s}(x))$ computes the volume of the set $\mathcal{Y}_{s}(x)$ projected onto the dimensions $\{3i+1,3i+2,3i+3\}$. \end{itemize} For each data set and predictor, we report the average coverage and conservatism across 30 trained networks, along with their 95\% bootstrap confidence intervals, as shown in \cref{fig:uq}.
 Example prediction sets for two test data points are illustrated in \cref{fig:uq_sets}.

 \ifthenelse{\boolean{showfigure}}{ }

 \ifthenelse{\boolean{showfigure}}{ }